-The phase/neutral colour coding shall meet the specifications of the AS/NZS 3000 requirements for consumers mains.
+The phase/neutral colour coding shall meet the specifications of AS/NZS 3000.

 2.8.2 New termination enclosure required in public area with existing distribution system

 Where a new PCC is established in a public area, the work shall be carried out by an appropriately authorised Level 1 ASP.
 The electricity distributor will determine the need for the location of the enclosure.